 5. Moisturize - Even If Your Skin Is Oily

 Even oily skin needs a solid moisturizer.
 As Healthline says, “Moisturizing products actually help your natural sebum penetrate into the deeper layers of your skin.
 This not only reduces the appearance of oiliness, but it also helps condition your skin effectively.”
 If you’re afraid of clogging your pores, choose non-comedogenic formulas with a lightweight consistency.
-Our pick is the Red Currant Protective Moisturizer SPF 30 which contains microencapsulated tea tree oil and zinc oxide to minimize pores and provide UV protection.
+Our pick is the Mangosteen Gel Moisturizer and it's worth celebrating that this lightweight moisturizer is also the winner of Allure 2021 Best of Beauty: Clean Beauty Product category!

 6. Don’t Forget Sun Care

 As with any skin care routine, be sure you don’t undo any progress by failing to protect your skin from the sun.
 Sun care is a crucial step in defending the skin against the drying and aging effects of sun exposure.
 And, as you know, aging skin contributes to larger looking pores.
 Apply an SPF moisturizer or dust on a powder formula like our Sun Defense Minerals.

 What have you tried to minimize pore size?
 Let us know in the comments below or ask us on social media.